 Love Them Even Though You May Not Love Their Choices

 Nagging or harping on an issue doesn’t work.
 As soon as the nagging begins, the listening stops.
 If your child is expected to have a clean room that doesn’t mean their room looking like a pigsty is acceptable, it just means that there are more effective ways of getting them to keep it clean than nagging about it.
-Good alternatives to nagging include providing an allowance for rewards, giving a reward of extra time out with friends, or making them their favourite meal.
-If the behavior or task isn’t done, remove a privilege and don’t give the reward.
+Good alternatives to nagging include positive reinforcement such as providing an allowance for rewards, giving a reward of extra time out with friends, or making them their favourite meal.
+If the behaviour or task isn’t done, remove a privilege and don’t give the reward.
 Be consistent with your behaviour.

-Praise good choices and behaviors.
+Praise good choices and behaviours.
 Kids need to hear when they are doing things well even more than when they are not.
-While it is still important to address negative behaviors or outcomes, it is important to foster success and encourage your child to do their best.
+While it is still important to address negative behaviours or outcomes, it is important to foster success and encourage your child to do their best.

 Connecting with your teenager doesn’t have to be challenging.
 Just know the right ways to connect with them and soon you’ll see the difference!